-Packed with guidance and coping strategies for lockdown, top psychologist, David Cohen, explores the impact of this wide-spread quarantine on our relationships, our children, our mental health and our daily lives.
+Packed with guidance and coping strategies for lockdown, this book, authored by top psychologist David Cohen, explores the impact of this widespread quarantine on our relationships, our children, our mental health and our daily lives.
 Benedictine monks, hermit popes, Dorothy Sayers, Daniel Defoe (who made the isolated Robinson Crusoe a hero), Sigmund Freud and a rabbi’s angry dog are all among the cast of characters as we are taken on a whistle-stop tour through plagues in history and brain science, to the importance of introspection and how to make meaning from lockdown.
-In his trademark entertaining style, he examines the psychology behind our behaviour during this unusual time to discover what we can learn about human nature, what lessons we can learn for the future, and whether we will.
+In his trademark entertaining style, Cohen examines the psychology behind our behaviour during this unusual time to discover what we can learn about human nature, what lessons we can learn for the future – and whether we will apply them.

 Table of Contents

-Preface 1: Anxiety and The Brain: Taking control of your fears 2: The Effects of Solitude: Case Studies in Isolation 3: Plagues Through History: The past and its lessons for us 4: Variations in the National Response to Pandemics: Paths to success or failure 5: Love in the time of Plague: How social isolation can impact on our relationships 6: Tensions During Lockdown: Anger, Irritation and Emotional Intelligence 7: The Impact of Pandemics on Children: Attachment, Mental Health and Resilience 8: Introspection is Inevitable: Mood regulation, Dreams and Personal Responses 9: Money fears and how to cope with them: Connecting financial security and mental health 10: My Home is my Office: Working from home as the new normal 11: Exercise your Endorphins: how physical activity can affect mood 12: Physical Exercise: Ideas for indoor activity 13: Study Something New: Making the most of lockdown 14: The Experiment: What the pandemic has taught us so far about human nature
+Acknowledgements Preface Introduction 1: Anxiety and The Brain: Taking control of your fears 2: The Effects of Solitude: Case Studies in Isolation 3: Plagues Through History: The past and its lessons for us 4: Variations in the National Response to Pandemics: Paths to success or failure 5: Love in the time of Plague: How social isolation can impact on our relationships and sex life 6: Tensions During Lockdown: Anger, Irritation and Emotional Intelligence 7: The Impact of Pandemics on Children: Attachment, Mental Health and Resilience 8: Introspection is Inevitable: Mood regulation, Dreams and Personal Responses 9: Money fears and how to cope with them: Connecting financial security and mental health 10: My Home is my Office: Working from home as the new normal 11: Exercise your Endorphins: how physical activity can affect mood 12: Physical Exercise: Ideas for indoor activity 13: Making the most of lockdown: Study Something New 14: The Experiment: What the pandemic has taught us so far about human nature Select Bibliography